mozilla/experimenter-docs/docs/getting-started/access.md

 If you are interested in learning more about your responsibilities, you can find our complete [Access Control Policy here](https://docs.google.com/document/d/1r8oI_Hxe5JQcOejqZcSziX1Aso20AFGBToTFu3BE5j8/edit).

-### Onboarding for New Authors (L2)
+### Onboarding for New Authors/Owners (L2)

-In order to use the Nimbus platform to create and launch experiments, you will need to go through our [onboarding process](https://mana.mozilla.org/wiki/display/FJT/Nimbus+Onboarding#NimbusOnboarding-Branches).
-Please ask in [#ask-experimenter](https://mozilla.slack.com/archives/CF94YGE03) to get scheduled.
+In order to use the Nimbus platform to create and launch experiments, you will need to go through the [Experiment Owner onboarding process](https://experimenter.info/for-product).
+Please ask in [#ask-experimenter](https://mozilla.slack.com/archives/CF94YGE03) if you have any questions and for a shadow on the first experiments(s) you create.

 ### Onboarding for New Reviewers (L3)